 For background on the artist and works, see below.

 About the ArtistLlew Summers (1947-20190) is one of Christchurch’s best known artists, particularly for his monumental sculptures in bronze, concrete and stone which have been highly visible in many South Island centres over several decades.
 These figures have a remarkable sense of lightness, movement and harmony, despite their size and even when created on a large scale – his major works are often over two metres high.
 His nude figures, dancing, flying, embracing, have become his signature, celebrating the human form and the beauty of the human body and spirit.
 After a trip to Italy in 1999, he also embarked on a series of iconic sculptures sometimes reminiscent of shrines, exploring spirituality and religion, and stages of the cross.
-An intuitive sculptor, he explores many demanding media – sculpting in bronze, wood, marble, concrete, glass and ceramic.
+An intuitive sculptor, he explored many demanding media – sculpting in bronze, wood, marble, concrete, glass and ceramic.
 ‘What’s important to me is to get a balance between the physical and the spiritual in life.
 We’re given a soul and we’re given a body.
 Sculpture provides a nice balance because works can be made which are deep and meaningful, but they require your physical body to produce them.
 Rather than just being clever or smart the work must have soul.’
 Often they capture the complex relationship and endless dance between men and women.
 Some recent sculptures focus thematically on angels, an extension of his sculptures exploring spirituality.

 More About the Artist